-ITFC work experience placement.
-Tour of Portman Road and Playford Road Red 'A level' Pathway Level 3 Requiring four '5' grades and above at GCSE in different subjects (Red and Blue pathway subjects may be taken together) Page 10 12 13 14 16 17 20 21 22 24 25 26 27 28 Biology Chemistry Computer Science Core Maths DT Product Design English Literature French Further Mathematics Geography History Mathematics Media Studies Music Physics Page 29 30 31 32 18 Politics Psychology Sociology Spanish Extended Project Qualification Blue 'Applied' Pathway Level 3 Requiring five '4' grades and above at GCSE in different subjects 8 9 11 15 19 23 33 Applied Science Art and Design Business Studies Criminology Food Science & Nutrition Health and Social Care Sports Studies Re-sit courses in GCSE English and Maths are compulsory for students who have not achieved grade 4 or above.
-Applied Science For those students who have enjoyed Science at GCSE this course allows a more in depth look at topics across the three Science disciplines.
-8 In the first year, students will develop their practical skills in a wide range of experimental work.
+6

+Page Page

+Red 'A level' Pathway Level 3 10 Biology 30 Politics

+Requiring four '5' grades and 12 Chemistry 31 Psychology

+above at GCSE in different 13 Computer Science 32 Sociology

+subjects 14 Core Maths 33 Spanish

+(Red and Blue pathway subjects may be taken together) 16 DT Product Design

+17 English Literature

+20 French 18 Extended Project

+21 Further Mathematics Qualification

+22 Geography

+24 History

+25 Mathematics

+26 27 Media Studies Music

+27 Physics

+2/ 1 1195105

+Blue 'Applied' Pathway Level 3 8 Applied Science Re-sit courses in GCSE English

+Requiring five '4' grades and 9 Art and Design and Maths are compulsory for students who have not achieved

+above at GCSE in different 11 Business Studies grade 4 or above.

+subjects 15 Criminology 5

+19 Food Science & Nutrition

+23 Health and Social Care

+28 Performing Arts

+34 Sports Studies

+- 1

+For those students who have enjoyed Science at GCSE this course allows a more in depth look at topics across the three Science disciplines.

+In the first year, students will develop their practical skills in a wide range of experimental work.
 They will analyse and evaluate their own progress in that practical work through a series of assignments.

 Students will learn about key concepts in Biology, Chemistry and Physics through theory based lessons for the examination element.

 In the second year students will further develop their practical skills as well as completing another assignment based unit.

 The course is based on up-to-date content and allows learners to develop the knowledge, understanding, skills and attributes required in the sector.

-Qualification: BTEC Level 3 Extended Certificate in Applied Science Assessment: 2 internally assessed and externally moderated units.
-One externally set examined unit and one practical based externally set task.
-Progression Route: University, apprenticeship or employment in science, healthcare or laboratory based work.
-Web Link: http://qualifications.pearson.com/ en/qualifications/btec-nationals/appliedscience-2016.html#tab-1 For more information about this course or entry requirements please contact: Mrs Briggs-Hunter Art and Design Students are given a design brief which involves solving a problem, producing a body of work for an exhibition or a piece for a client.
+Qualification: BTEC Level 3 Extended Certificate in Applied Science Assessment: 2 internally assessed and set examined unit and one practical based Progression Route: University, healthcare or laboratory based work.
+Web Link: https://qualifications.pearson. com/en/qualifications/btec-nationals/ applied-science-2016.html For more information about this course or Mrs Wetton Art and Design 8 Students are given a design brief which involves solving a problem, producing a body of work for an exhibition or a piece for a client.
 Our Art and Design programme enables students to specialise in Photography, Fashion or Fine Art or work across the mediums.
 Students are encouraged to experiment with a wide range of materials, techniques and processes to develop their own skills.
 The process when working towards a final piece involves: researching artists, researching how communication and meanings behind the work of others is the driving force for artists and designers, gathering primary research through photography and educational visits, producing work that is inspired by their research and experimenting with materials and techniques including printmaking, painting, ceramics and sculpture.
 Students are shown various methods of manufacture and will produce final pieces that fulfil the design brief.
-Students' work is then exhibited in the Sixth Form exhibition The Art Suite offers personal study booths where students can work in their own time.
+Students' work is then exhibited in the Sixth Form exhibition.
+The Art Suite offers personal study booths where students can work in their own time.
 The programme is coursework based with externally set controlled assessments.
 Students will complete a variety of mandatory units, exam units plus specialist units in the student's personal area of study.
 Course Requirements: Students are required to purchase their own sketchbook, an A1 and A2 portfolio, basic equipment such as pencils, rubbers and rulers and any specialist materials students may require for their own work.
 The academy provides: paper, paints, printmaking materials, clay etc.

+Qualification:

-BTEC Level 3 Extended Certificate = 1 A level, National Diploma = 2 A Levels Assessment:
+BTEC Level 3 Extended Certificate = 1 A level, National Diploma = 2 A Levels

+Assessment: